LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="CreateAccount-post-">Account Create (POST)</h4>
  This API is used to create an account in Cloud Storage.
-This API bypass the normal email verification process and manually creates the user. <br><br>In order to use this API, you need to format a JSON request body with all of the mandatory fields [More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/account/account-create)
+This API bypass the normal email verification process and manually creates the user. <br><br>In order to use this API, you need to format a JSON request body with all of the mandatory fields.

 ```java